Arnav10090/Django-Todo-list-app/README.md

 # Django Todo List App

 A simple Todo List web application built with Django.
-This repository contains a minimal Django project that demonstrates creating, completing, and deleting todo items with a small, easily-modified codebase.
+This project demonstrates creating, completing, and managing todo items with a clean and user-friendly interface.

 ## Quick summary

-- Framework: Django (project includes a local `env/` with Django installed)
+- Framework: Django 5.2.7 (project includes a local `env/` with Django installed)
 - Database: SQLite (`db.sqlite3`)
-- Purpose: Learning/demo app for Django basics — views, templates, simple CRUD
+- Frontend: Bootstrap 5.3 with Font Awesome icons

 ## Features

-- Add new todo items
+- Add new todo items with a simple input form
-- Mark items as complete
+- Mark items as complete with a single click
+- View completed tasks in a separate section
+- Edit existing tasks
-- Delete items
+- Delete tasks
-- Simple home page rendering: see `templates/home.html`
+- Clean and responsive Bootstrap UI
+- Date display showing current day
+- Scrollable task lists for better organization

 ## Tech stack